-WhistlePig began when Founder & Chief Steward of the Brand Raj Peter Bhakta purchased the farm in 2007.
-After a few years of deep consideration and personal reflection he committed to crafting the best farm-to-bottle rye.
-With help from Master Distiller Dave Pickerell, they discovered and purchased an incredible stock of blending whiskey in Canada that was profoundly misused.
+WhistlePig began when we purchased the farm in 2007.
+After a few years of deep consideration and personal reflection we committed to crafting the best farm-to-bottle rye.
+With help from Master Distiller Dave Pickerell, we discovered and purchased an incredible stock of blending whiskey in Canada that was profoundly misused.
 That initial stock of whiskey, for which we are forever grateful, is what allowed us to pursue our vision of a fully farm to bottle distillery.

 Rye Whiskey has the potential to be best whiskey in the world.
 There is no more flavorful whiskey than Rye; it has a robust, spicy character, and a dark, rich flavor.
 As rye contains less sugar than any other grain, Rye Whiskey is a challenge to produce, requiring aging longer than other whiskies to attain a desired smoothness.
 But when handled properly, there is no comparison: the brat rye whiskey, once tamed, emerges from many years in the barrel with the power of a linebacker and the grace of a ballerina.